-Build Your Dream Business with Training From Elite Portland Restaurateurs
+Build Your Dream Business with Training From Expert Portland Restaurateurs

-The Restaurant Business Builders Program offers aspiring entrepreneurs a one-of-a-kind 10 week program with training and support from industry veterans.
+The Restaurant Business Builders Program offers aspiring entrepreneurs a one-of-a-kind 10-week training program with support from industry veterans.

 - Stop toiling your life away for someone else and build a business that supports you and your goals.

-- Learn from the best with guest sessions taught by owners of restaurants like Clyde Common, DesiPDX, Mother’s Bistro, and Olympia Provisions.
+- Learn from the best with guest sessions taught by owners of restaurants like Clyde Common.

 - Know exactly what steps you need to take to get funding, find the perfect location, and operate for a profit.

-Get the Funding You Need and a Location That Will Work
+Learn How to Get the Funding You Need and Find a Location That Will Work

 Starting a successful restaurant, bar, or food cart is filled with challenges.

 It can be enormously expensive to get started and getting that money can seem like an incredibly murky mystery.
-Restaurant Business Builders will show you exactly how much you need to get started, where you can find the money you don’t have, and how you can persuade lenders and investors to support your vision.
+Restaurant Business Builders shows you exactly how much you need to get started, where you can find the money you don’t have, and how you can persuade lenders and investors to support your vision.

 Finding the right location is another critical challenge for the aspiring restaurant or bar owner.
-You need enough traffic from the right kind of patrons, but finding something you can afford and still turn a profit can be really tricky.
-Restaurant Business Builders will give you the tools you need to find a good location and negotiate a fair lease without risking your nest egg being locked into something that won’t work.
+You need enough traffic from the right kind of patrons, but finding something you can afford and still allow for a profit can be really tricky.
+Restaurant Business Builders gives you the tools you need to find a good location and negotiate a fair lease without risking your nest egg.

 Get Expert Help To Beat the Odds

 How the Program Works:

 Restaurant Business Builders is a 10-week training program, meeting once per week for a 3-hour session.

 30 hours of business education specifically designed for new restaurant owners taught by subject matter experts and successful local restaurateurs.